Exploring the Food Street for Ramzan in Bangalore

 India runs on Chai.
 You know the proverb is right as you head towards the Savera Chai House.
 The tea stall has a couple of stoves, always warming a bowl full of milk, ready to be infused with the tea leaves, choicest from Nilgiris!
 A humble and locally baked cookie may accompany you tea cravings, if not the meat stuffed samosas!

 Watch the full video in youtube:

 Koramangala: The emerging destination of Ramadan Food Festival in Bangalore

 The next weekend, we decided to explore the offerings at Ramadan food festival at the more chic part of the city, Koramangala.
-This place is dear to me as I studied in Christ university and knew all of the pocket friendly joints of this neighborhood.
+This place is dear to me as I studied in Christ university and knew all of the pocket-friendly joints of this neighbourhood.

-But before, I go all praises for the food scene, a statutory warning must come: stay away from the place if you are traveling with a car.
+But before, I go all praises for the food scene, a statutory warning must come: stay away from the place if you are travelling in a car.
 The road is sealed with people looking for good food, meaning your vehicle will move slower than a sloth.

 Lost and found in the crowd of Koramangala

 “Weekdays are dull but weekends are hit,” told me Raqeeb, the seller of the stall that reads “Food Any Time” on the banner.
 I tried to stay away from the jostling lane by the side of Empire (thankfully, it is overpriced) and explore the street food scene.
 The lane next to Mac D is where you should be heading, suggesting you from experience.